-7. In this Schedule-

-"authorised officer" means-

-- (a) a commissioned officer of the armed forces of the Territory, - (b) a police or customs officer of the Territory, or - (c) a person authorised by the Governor for the purposes of this Schedule, whether generally or in a particular case;
+- 8. In this Schedule- - "authorised officer" means- - (a) a commissioned officer of the armed forces of the Territory, - (b) a police or customs officer of the Territory, or

-"high seas" means seas that are not within the seaward limits of-

-- (a) the territorial sea of the Territory, or - (b) the territorial sea adjacent to a State or territory outside the Territory;

-"justice of the peace" includes other competent judicial authorities within the Territory responsible for granting search warrants.
+- (c) a person authorised by the Governor for the purposes of this Schedule, whether generally or in a particular case; - "high seas" means seas that are not within the seaward limits of- - (a) the territorial sea of the Territory, or - (b) the territorial sea adjacent to a State or territory outside the Territory; - "relevant person" has the meaning given in article 7(4) and (5). - "justice of the peace" includes other competent judicial authorities within the Territory responsible for granting search warrants.